-Though experts say the economic crisis is over, there are many still struggling to stay afloat.
-Job security is still shaky, and for those of us with savings still sitting in the bank, dipping into those savings is often the only way to keep from going under.
+Though experts say the economic crisis is over, there are still many people struggling to stay afloat.
+Job security is still shaky.
+Wages are stagnant.
+For those of us with savings still sitting in the bank, dipping into those savings is often the only way to keep from going under.
+However, using savings is something most of us would rather not do.

-On one hand, we saved that money for a rainy day emergency, but as we continue to see cut hours, lay-offs and corporate bankruptcies, the rainy day has been hovering over ushttp://www.walletgenius.com/2010/10/04/tips-to-maintain-your-savings-during-hard-times/ for quite some time now.
-On the other hand, we worry that the cloud of financial uncertainty is not quite ready to move on, so we want to try and hold on to as much of our savings as we can.
+On one hand, we saved that money for a rainy-day emergency.
+As we continue to see cut hours, layoffs, and stock markets randomly rising and falling, that proverbial rainy day has been hovering over for quite some time now.
+On the other hand, we worry that the cloud of financial uncertainty is not quite ready to move on.
+We want to try and hold on to as much of our savings as we can — preferably for retirement, if we can manage it.

 If you are currently in a position that requires you to draw from your nest egg to get by, here are a few tips to help you maintain your savings until we start to see a more stable financial future.